signaldatascience/R-curriculum/src/week4/day1/multinomial-logistic-regression.md

 * Write a function `probabilities(preds, rownum)` that takes in a matrix `preds` of predictions generated from multinomial logistic regression (*i.e.*, a matrix of log-odds ratios) and a row number `rownum`, returning row `rownum` converted into *probabilities*.

 * Repeat the analysis, including each person's average ratings as a predictor.
+Again, interpret the results.

 OkCupid dataset
 ===============